raaidarshad/nabu-website/README.md

 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## Blog

+Any new blog posts go in the src/routes/blog directory as `*.md` files.
+Make sure to include the frontmatter for any post.
+The easiest way is to copy-paste, then rename and update, the `first.md` file.
+I don't intend to blog super often, but this is a very easy way to add new simple pages that can have extended functionality with Svelte components.